janverschelde/PHCpack/src/doc/source/welcome.rst

    In *proceedings of ICMS 2006, LNCS 4151*, edited by A. Iglesias and N. Takayama, pages 354-360, Springer-Verlag, 2006.

 #.
+T. Mizutani and A. Takeda.
+   **DEMiCs: A software package for computing the mixed volume via dynamic enumeration of all mixed cells.**
+   In M. E. Stillman, N. Takayama, and J. Verschelde, editors, *Software for Algebraic Geometry*, volume 148 of The IMA Volumes in Mathematics and its Applications, pages 59-79.
+Springer-Verlag, 2008.

+#.
+T. Mizutani, A. Takeda, and M. Kojima.
+   **Dynamic enumeration of all mixed cells.**
+   *Discrete Comput.
+Geom.* 37(3):351-367, 2007.

+#.
 M. Lu. and B. He and Q. Luo
    **Supporting extended precision on graphics processors.**